Bachelor of Early Learning Program Development (Honours)

 Faculty Commitment to Success

 To ensure your success in the program, it is important you become familiar with those who are here to support and help you along your way.
-If you have any day-to-day questions about your program, courses or school work in general do not hesitate to contact your Program Coordinator, faculty, Chair or Dean.
+If you have any day-to-day questions about your program, courses or school work in general do not hesitate to contact your Program Coordinator, Faculty, or Chair.

 |Tricia Dumais, Program Coordinator||Ext, firstname.lastname@example.org|